Frequently Asked Questions

 Is there financial assistance available to non-Catholic students?

 YES!
 We have scholarships based on need for our non-Catholic families.
 You can apply for tuition assistance at www.factstuitionaid.com.
 Please contact Mrs. Corcoran so that she can be looking for your application.
-About 95% of our families receive some form of tuition assistance.
-We are also an EdChoice provider, so if your family income is below 200% of the poverty level, you may be eligible for a full scholarship.
-For info, click here.
+About 99% of our families receive some form of tuition assistance.
+We are also an EdChoice provider, so depending on the school district in which you live and your family income, your family will be eligible for a state voucher to help with tuition.

 Do you have a payment plan?